‘Resident Evil: The Final Chapter’ After-Credits Scene: There May Be A Huge Bombshell Hidden At The End Of The Final ‘Resident Evil’

 This spoiler was actually leaked to the internet thanks to what appears to be a bootlegged version of the movie from one of its early screenings.
 The video was uploaded to YouTube (we won’t link here in case there are copyright issues) and has a little more than 1,000 views.

-The video shows the final credit roll and the screen fade to black, before a voice could be heard saying, “You’re all going to die down here.”
+The video shows the final credit roll and the screen fade to black, before the Red Queen’s voice could be heard saying, “You’re all going to die down here.”

 And what does that mean?
 It could be a dark warning from the Red Queen about the destruction of the human race.
 But more likely than not, it’s just a nod to the start of the series more than a decade ago.
 This phrase was seen in the very first movie as a warning, and ending the series on that phrase would be a nice way to tie everything together.